This Whole Wheat Honey Oat Bread is the perfect healthy, hearty, sandwich bread and easy enough for any new bread baker

 - Heat milk and water in microwave for 45 seconds.
 Add to bowl of a stand mixer with honey and then sprinkle yeast on top.
 Let sit for 10 minutes until yeast activates (becomes foamy).
 If using instant yeast, this will only be a couple of minutes.

 - Meanwhile, mix flours, salt, and oats together in a large bowl and melt butter.
 You want the butter to be slightly cooled when adding to the dough.

 - Once yeast has activated, add butter to mixer bowl and with the dough hook attachment, beat on medium low.
-Slowly add flour and oats mixture and beat until a sticky dough ball forms.
+Slowly add flour and oats mixture and beat until a sticky dough forms.

 - Scrape sticky dough onto a lightly floured surface (whole wheat flour).
 Gently knead with your hands until dough is still a little sticky, but able to be formed.
 Form into a large ball and place into a large, lightly greased bowl.
 Cover with plastic wrap and let rise until doubled (about an hour).
 If your house is cold and your oven has a "proof" setting, this works well too.

 - Pre-heat oven to 400 degrees.